Best text to speech app for Android ebook listening: what to check

 If you have a TXT file

-Use TXT to audiobook for public-domain text, drafts, notes, and plain-text exports.
+Use text to audiobook for the broader workflow, then TXT to audiobook or the TXT app guide for public-domain text, drafts, notes, and plain-text exports.

 If you want Android-specific context